 Whenever something significant happens in sports, everybody is quick to jump on it was the greatest train we have ever seen.
 On Saturday night Tyson Fury dominated 8 out of 11 rounds against Deontay Wilder, and it was all of a sudden being compared to Ali/Frazier!
 Then I heard how it was one of the greatest heavyweight championship fights ever, and it wasn’t!
 What was it?
 For the most part, it was a one-sided ass beating in a trilogy fight where it was not needed because the other two battles were so decisive.
 So today, let’s take a look at the five greatest trilogies in boxing history, and you judge for yourself if Wilder/Fury belongs?
-Check out the top sportsbooks for betting on Boxing!
+Check out the best boxing odds for betting on Boxing!

 This was as close as we have ever seen in the Heavyweight division of two guys duplicating Ali/Frazier.
 Bowe was a big talented heavyweight who didn’t always bust his ass in training, but he was as tough as they come in the ring.
 Holyfield was the epitome of a warrior who was never afraid to fight anyone.
-The first fight between these two was genuinely epic as Bowe came to the ring in the best shape of his life.
+The first fight between these two was genuinely epic, as Bowe came to the ring in the best shape of his life.
 The first fight was an all-out war, a close but clear decision in favor of Bowe.
 The rematch saw an out-of-shape Bowe lose his title to Holyfield by a narrow decision that included the famous fan man incident.
 Bowe got up off the canvas and stopped Holyfield in the eighth round; the rubber match had a decisive end.

 All of these fights attracted huge interest, in part due to the ethnic rivalry involved, with the Jewish Ross, from Chicago, meeting an Irish fighter who had defeated celebrated Jewish boxers such as Louis “Kid” Kaplan, Sid Terris, Ruby Goldstein, Al Singer and a sadly faded Benny Leonard.
 Ross snatched victory by weathering a middle-rounds surge by McLarnin to finish strongly in the first meeting at Madison Square Garden Bowl.
-In the rematch, McClarnin turned the tables and won a closely disputed decision.
+McClarnin turned the tables in the rematch and won a closely disputed decision.
 The rubber match saw Ross prevail by a razor-thin judgment.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.